mksmvnv/mksmvnv/README.md

       ,
       height="20"
     />
-    I'm trying to grow from a designer into a normal person* joke
+    I worked as a designer, and now I'm trying to become a human being *just kidding
   </li>
 </ul>